devExcale/acsai-obsidian/AI and ML/Unit 2/Machine Learning.md

 - **Blackbox**

-Most of the time, especially with complex and big models, the models themselves could pose as a blackbox: feed in the data and get out a prediction, but it may be insanely hard to graps why the models made such a prediction.
+Most of the time, especially with complex and big models, the models themselves could pose as a blackbox: feed in the data and get out a prediction, but it may be insanely hard to grasp why the models made such a prediction.